jphmrst/PLC/src/plc/imp/Imp.lagda.md

 ---

-*This page is derived from Pierce et al. with some additional material by Maraist; for more information see the [sources and authorship]({{
+*This page is derived from Pierce et al. with additional material by Maraist; for more information see the [sources and authorship]({{
 site.baseurl }}/Sources/) page.*